 The State of Michigan enacted legislation (Part 91 of Public Act 451) to address the negative effects of soil erosion, and the Kent County Road Commission (KCRC) has the authority to enforce the state‘s soil erosion program for Kent County communities, except for the following cities: Grand Rapids, Kentwood, Rockford, and Walker.

-A permit from KCRC is required by a property owner when a project:
+A Soil Erosion and Sedimentation Control Permit from KCRC is required by a property owner when a project:

 Permit for New Construction